cassandrandivhuwo/Bright-TV-Viewership/README.md

 - Databricks (SQL) for data processing
 - Microsoft Excel for Data Visualisation and Dashboard creation
 - Google Looker Studio or Data Studio for Dashboard creation
-- Microsoft Power BI for Dashboard creation
 - Lovable AI for Dashboard creation
-- Microsoft PowerPoint
+- Microsoft PowerPoint for presentation
 - CANVA AI for presentation

 ## Summary of results